 It was difficult to maintain a decent speed.

 For about six miles, all vehicular traffic (for both directions) was detoured onto the two-lane frontage road.

 So we had the shoulder all to ourselves with no cars! :)

-At exit 151, Interstate 8 gets so close to the U.S. and Mexico border.
+At exit 151, Interstate 8 gets within walking distance of the U.S. and Mexico border.

 U.S. / Mexico Border Fence

 Three photos of the U.S. / Mexico border fence.